 - Avoid alcohol before bed.
 Drink a soothing herbal tea

-Say ‘No’ and Mean It
+2. Say ‘No’ and Mean It

 We are inundated with images and marketing campaigns that make it seem like everything needs to be positive all the time.
 In our quest to be like, many of us grab onto that idea and let it affect how we act toward others, often defaulting to our people-pleasing ways even if it isn’t in our best interests.
-Saying “no” is an important part of establishing a healthy life.
-It is one of the simplest ways to honor yourself and your truth.

 It establishes healthy boundaries and respect in relationships.
 Saying “no” isn’t mean or selfish.
-In fact, when you take on things that you don’t really want to do, it creates feelings of resentment and negativity in your relationships.
+In fact, when you take on things that you don’t want to do, it creates feelings of resentment and negativity in your relationships.
 By being firm and committing to only that which you can do, you prevent future conflict and foster more honest communication.

 But perhaps most importantly, saying “no” is a huge part of caring for your mental well-being.
 It gives you room to tend to your own needs before anyone else’s.
 It also shows the world that you respect yourself and the value of your time.
-So instead of overcommitting to projects at work or taking on the bulk of the housework while everyone else lies about, say “no” to the things that are weighing you down and communicate your needs with those around you.

-Eat Well and Get Moving
+3. Eat Well and Get Moving

-While caring for your physical health shouldn’t be your only focus, a nutritious diet and ample exercise are important factors in a well-rounded self-care routine.
 According to nutritional psychologists, what you eat can have a profound effect on how you feel (4).
-That’s partial because 90 percent of serotonin, the body’s natural mood and sleep regulator, is manufactured in the gut.
+That’s partially because 90 percent of serotonin, the body’s natural mood and sleep regulator, is manufactured in the gut.
 Eating more clean, whole foods and supplementing with probiotics can improve your mood and help reduce the stress that causes anxiety and depression.

-When it comes to exercise, you don’t have to overdo it to get the mental health benefits moving your body provides.
 A simple walk with your pet, afternoon in the garden, or stretching routine can help reduce stress, improve muscle tone, and trigger the release of endorphins that make you happier – both immediately and over time.
 The goal with physical activity is to find something you love so you’ll be more likely to keep doing it.

 Of course, there are plenty of excuses that keep us from prioritizing healthy eating and regular exercise.
 Usually, it’s time, money, or both.
 When life gets busy or stressful, it’s important to look for ways to make your healthy lifestyle more convenient.
 If you don’t have time to go to the grocery store, try a meal delivery service that brings healthy, easy-to-prepare food right to your door.